neondatabase/website/content/docs/introduction/billing-overview.md

 | Storage    | 512 MiB                                                      | 50 MiB          | 500 MiB           |
 | Compute    | 750 _Active Compute Time_ hours/month for the primary branch compute, 20 _Active Compute Time_ hours/month for branch computes. | 1200 compute hours/month | 3000 compute hours/month  |

+These allowances are included in your plan's monthly fee, except for the Free Tier, which is always free.
+You can find the monthly fees for the Launch and Scale plans on our [pricing](https://neon.tech/pricing) page.

 ## Extra usage

-The [Launch](/docs/introduction/plans##launch) and [Scale](/docs/introduction/plans##scale) plans permit extra usage above and beyond the included allowances.
+The [Launch](/docs/introduction/plans##launch) and [Scale](/docs/introduction/plans##scale) plans permit extra usage above and beyond the allowances included with the monthly fee.
 The extra usage types that are available differ by plan, as outlined in the following table:

 |                | Launch   | Scale    |
 |----------------|----------|----------|